vmarkovtsev/CodeNeuron/README.md

 You should see:

 ```
-Here is my Go code, it is awesome and easy to read:
+Here is my Python code, it is awesome and easy to read:
+<code>def main():
+<code>    print("Hello, world!")
+</code>Please say what you think about it.
+Mad skills.
+Here is another one,
 <code>func main() {
-  println(Hello, world!)
-</code>}
-</code>Please say what you think about it.
-IMHO, it is the best code I have ever written.
+  println("Hello, world!")
+}
+</code>As you see, I know Go too.
+Some more text to provide enough context.
 ```

 Visualize the trained model: